 When making a career change, it’s important to understand the landscape you’ll be navigating.
 What’s the current economic climate like?
 What skills and qualities will be in high demand?
 Ultimately, what does the world of work look like right now, and what challenges and opportunities does that bring?

-With that, let’s briefly explore what 2022 has in store for workers and career-changers.
+With that, let’s briefly explore what 2023 has in store for workers and career changers.

-There are reportedly more job openings than there are people to fill them (in the United States), which means that companies have to work harder for your attention.
-Employers who are not seen as desirable will lose out to those who are, and jobseekers can be more selective about where they choose to work.
+Amid the labor shortage, employers are even ramping up the hiring of new graduates.
+Employers who are not seen as desirable will lose out to those who are, and job seekers can be more selective about where they choose to work.
 Hurray!

-Remote and hybrid work are here to stay
+Remote and hybrid work is here to stay

 A long time ago, remote work was seen as an employee perk—a once- or twice-a-week treat offered by only the most modern, forward-thinking companies, and then usually only for certain professions.